github/opensource.guide/docs/styleguide.md

 From the GitHub Manual of Style, which this style guide inherits from:

-> Words are an important part of how software works.
+> Words are an important part of how the software works.
 Just as we have a style guide for our code, we have a style guide for our tone and our voice.
 Even though there may be dozens of people creating a product, it should still sound like we speak in one consistent voice.
 >
 > In other words, the way we write is just as important as the way we design.
 Consider these things when writing copy.